freerange/site/soups/weeknotes/week-299.snip.markdown

 * We continued our business development efforts, going through our Sales Pipeline and sending out some emails to see what work might be available.

 * We spent some time going through our basic cashflow calculator.
-Although we never feel 100% sure in these calculations, we're fairly confident that we're not going to run out of money just yet...
+Although we never feel 100% sure in these calculations, we're now more confident that we're not going to run out of money just yet...

 * James updated our Harmonia/Trello [webhooks app][] to add [Harmonia][] task assignments to the top of our Todo list in Trello.
 Convention leads us to prioritise the Hamonia tasks anyway and we think this'll make that convention more explicit.